 You can lease a car while your H1B extension is in process.
-Some dealers and their affiliated financing bank may have strict rules regarding your visa status.
+Some dealers and their affiliated financing banks may have strict rules regarding your visa status.

 Non US citizen can lease car.
 Auto loans are also available for NON US citizens.

-My suggestion is to always check car loan rate from your local credit union first, then a national bank like Chase or Bank of America and then the car dealer finance.
+My suggestion is to always check the car loan rates from your local credit union first, then a national bank like Chase or Bank of America, and then the car dealer finance.